The Java Service Wrapper does a very good job of monitoring and recovering from errors in the Java process.

 wrapper.ntservice.recovery.reboot_msg=System will reboot now.

-This property sets the failure action which should happen if the Wrapper service crashes or exits with an error.
+This property sets the failure action which should happen if the Wrapper service crashes.

 The "<n>" component of the property name indicates the number of the failure count.

 The Service Control Manager counts the number of times each service has failed since the system booted.

 The count is reset back to "0" (zero) if the service has not failed for at least the number of seconds specified on property

 When the service fails, the failure count (N) is used to decide which failure action to take.